LangProc/langproc_2015_cw/3-code-generation.md

 The input format and constraints are the same as for the tokeniser, with the following restrictions:

-- the only data-type that will occur is `int`
+- the only data-type that will occur is `int`, with no qualifiers (such as const, volatile, long, short, unsigned).

 - there are no control-flow statements